wp-plugins/alphaomega-captcha-anti-spam/readme.txt

 == Installation ==

 1. Install automatically by first clicking the WordPress 'Plugins' > 'Add New' menu item.
 The 'Plugins' and 'Add New' menu items are located on the left column of the WordPress Dashboard.
 Then type 'AlphaOmega Captcha Anti-Spam Filter' as a search, and select to install the AlphaOmega Captcha & Anti-Spam Filter plugin.
-Alternatively, download the 'alphaomega-captcha-anti-spam.zip' file from WordPress, unpack the zip file, and install the plugin manually by uploading the 'alphaomega-captcha-anti-spam' folder into the '/wp-content/plugins/' directory.
+Alternatively, download the 'alphaomega-captcha-anti-spam.zip' file from [WordPress](http://wordpress.org/extend/plugins/alphaomega-captcha-anti-spam/) - the download link is the red button located at approximately one o'clock on the WordPress AlphaOmega Captcha & Anti-Spam Filter plugin site, with the text 'Download Version x.y' printed on the button, where x.y refers to the latest plugin version number.
+Unpack the downloaded zip file, and install the plugin manually by uploading the 'alphaomega-captcha-anti-spam' folder into the '/wp-content/plugins/' directory.

 2. Activate the plugin by clicking the WordPress 'Plugins' menu item (located on the left column of the WordPress Dashboard), and then clicking the 'Activate' link located below the 'AlphaOmega Captcha & Anti-Spam Filter' item.